Insentra hires Datacom, AC3 exec Marisa Newham to join partner team

-Sydney’s Insentra has hired former AC3 and Datacom sales exec as its new strategic partnership manager to bolster its partner team.
+Sydney’s Insentra has hired former AC3 and Datacom sales exec Marisa Newham as its new strategic partnership manager to bolster its partner team.

 Newham was tasked to provide support for Insentra's plans to grow its partner base across Australia and New Zealand.